 - Patented Technology

-The VMV with Water Miser™ technology will reduce the water loss in the battery cell.
+The added Water Miser™ technology will reduce water loss in the battery cell.
 This saves you time and work since filling your batteries will be needed less often.

 - Easy Installation

 The bayonet 1/4 turn installation will ensure a correct fit into the battery cell opening.